kingzamzon/docs/docs/network/migration-guide.md

 You can learn more about re-encryption at the end of this guide.

 If you’re migrating from Jalapeno to Habanero, it’s important to remember that they have different, incompatible Lit JS SDK versions.
-Jalapeno only works with version 2.x.x and Habanero only works with 3.x.x.
+Jalapeno only works with version 2.x.x and Habanero only works with 3.x.x and above.
 You will therefore need to decrypt with the v2 sdk and then re-encrypt with the v3 or v4 sdk.

 ## Migrating From Cayenne